HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

   )
 }}

-Browsers use a complex set of heuristics ("educated guesses") to determine the priorities of the resources—based on factors like their position in the HTML document, their type, and loading modifiers such as async/defer.
+Browsers use a complex set of heuristics ("educated guesses") to determine the priorities of the resources—based on factors like their position in the HTML document, their type, and loading modifiers such as `async`/`defer`.
 This however also sometimes means the browser gets it wrong, or it simply does not have enough information to make a smarter choice.

 A good example here are LCP images: the browser can't really accurately predict which image will end up being the LCP element just from the HTML.
 As such, it generally requests all images at the same priority, in discovery order; so if your LCP image is lower in the HTML (below say some images in the menu that's hidden by default) it will end up loaded later than it probably should.

 It is for these reasons that we now have the Fetch Priority API!
 It lets us tweak/nudge the browser's default heuristics so it assigns high(er) or low(er) priority values to individual resources—meaning they get loaded earlier/later than they otherwise would.
 This is done by adding the `fetchpriority` attribute with a value of either `high` or `low` to a resource.

-It can be used on many things, not just images but also `<script>` and `<link>` tags and even `fetch()` calls (there, it's just the `priority` attribute though, because nobody likes consistency {# TODO FYI, that was an explicit choice cause "Fetch fetchpriority" seemed a bit redundent #}).
+It can be used on many things, not just images but also `<script>` and `<link>` tags and even `fetch()` calls (there, it's just the `priority` attribute though, because naming things is hard).
 The Fetch Priority API has been supported in Chrome for a while now, with Safari adding support late last year, and Firefox landing the feature in October 2024.
 As such, let's see how it's being used in the wild!

 {{ figure_markup(
   image="fetch-priority-usage.png",